Skip to content

 Learning a language is not a passive pursuit.
 Although we provide you with tools such as video lectures and vocabulary flashcards, we go well beyond the basic offerings that constitute the entire learning programs of many large organizations.
 You will actively engage with the language on a variety of levels through a detailed learning plan that corresponds to well-respected textbook and that progressively guides you toward fluency, but that also allows you to choose your level of engagement and pace of learning.

-Instructor Support and Course Customization
+Optional Instructor Support

 The Metis Difference